Helpful to a Fault: Measuring Illicit Assistance in Multi-Turn, Multilingual LLM Agents: Results

 Table~\ref{tab:cox_language_ci} reports 95\% confidence intervals for language-wise hazard ratios of jailbreak susceptibility (ASR), using English as the baseline.
 For Gemini 3 Flash, French, Ukrainian, and Urdu have hazard ratios above 1, indicating higher jailbreak susceptibility than English.
 GPT-5.1 does not show clear cross-language differences under this analysis.
 Surprisingly, for Qwen3-Next, Hindi and Telugu have hazard ratios below 1, indicating lower jailbreak susceptibility than English.
 Looking at the conversation traces, the major reasons seem to be imperfect multilingual tools usage, which induces high AHS, but the extracted tool output does not fulfill the intent, and thus, STING does not classify the execution as a jailbreak.
-Consequently, although AHS and ASR are highly correlated (Pearson's $r=0.96$), we suggest treating them as complementary signals. \paragraph{Human validation of judges.} To rule out artifacts of judge noise, we asked independent human annotators to validate a subset of conversations in the lowest-resource languages in our analysis (Urdu and Telugu).
-The refusal judge attains a precision/recall of $0.96/0.71$ over 83 samples, while the intent judge attains $1.00/0.97$ over 56 samples, indicating high precision for both judges but moderate refusal recall.
-The lower refusal recall suggests that our pipeline is conservative and may underestimate ASR due to overly strict refusal detection. \paragraph{Benign agentic capability is similar across languages.} With judge noise unlikely to explain the similar language-wise results, we hypothesized that these results might arise because higher jailbreak propensity is offset by lower general agentic performance in lower-resource languages.
+Consequently, although AHS and ASR are highly correlated (Pearson's $r=0.96$), we suggest treating them as complementary signals.

+\paragraph{Human validation of judges.} To rule out artifacts of judge noise, we asked independent human annotators to validate a subset of conversations across all 7 languages studied.
+The refusal judge attains a precision/recall of $0.98/0.93$ over 570 samples, while the intent judge attains $0.99/0.94$ over 260 samples, indicating high precision and recall for both judges.
+These results suggest that judge noise is unlikely to explain our language-wise findings.

+\paragraph{Benign agentic capability is similar across languages.} With judge noise unlikely to explain the similar language-wise results, we hypothesized that these results might arise because higher jailbreak propensity is offset by lower general agentic performance in lower-resource languages.
 To test this, we evaluated the \emph{benign} subset of the AgentHarm public test set for Qwen3-Next, GPT-5.1, and Gemini 3 Flash.
 In Table~\ref{tab:model_language_ahs}, we observe that all languages exhibit similar benign agentic capability for these models, suggesting that the lack of strong multilingual effects in misuse is not explained by degraded benign tool-use capability in lower-resource languages.